 Taking the Next Step

 The [A] Guide to Unlocking the Chatbot Inside Your CMS is a two-part whitepaper on single-sourcing content for new interactive channels, including chatbots.
-It covers how to deliver content for chatbots and new interactive channels using the content management system (CMS) you already maintain, and walks you step-by-step through the process of syncing, linking, marrying, and integrating chatbot content with your CMS.
+It covers how to deliver content for chatbots and new interactive channels using the CMS you already maintain, and walks you step-by-step through the process of syncing, linking, marrying and integrating chatbot content with your CMS.

-[A] has workshops available for organizations looking to build an intelligent content system, including a methodology for building a Master Content Model.
-Contact [A] today to learn more.
+[A] has workshops available for organizations looking to build an intelligent content system, including a methodology for building a Master Content Model™.
+Contact [A] today to schedule a workshop.